niallgiblin/rllabs/README.md

 - Both deployments support the same API endpoints through the API Gateway
 - All manual tests from the README work identically in both environments
-- Use `python3 scripts/run_manual_tests.py` to verify functionality in either environment
+- Use `python scripts/run_manual_tests.py` to verify functionality in either environment
 - The script automatically detects Docker Compose or Kubernetes and runs appropriate checks
 - **All 14 tests passing**: Health checks, JWT tokens, model CRUD, uploads/downloads, training service, RabbitMQ connectivity, and more